GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 02/Blizzard (part 3)/README.md

 3. Changed file names.

 .h to .hpp.
 While not necessary it indicates if a header file is C or C++.
+Something I consider "essential" for readability.

 ### Notes